 When you report an issue to us you may be asked to complete a log sheet to help build a picture of the activity taking place.
 These sheets help provide essential evidence that will help us take further action if required.

-If you've reported ongoing ASB to us, Suffolk Police and/or your housing provider and feel that no effective action has been taken to resolve it, you can activate the Community Trigger and ask for a review of your case.
+If you've reported ongoing ASB to us, Suffolk Police and/or your housing provider and feel that no effective action has been taken to resolve it, you can activate the case review and ask for a review of your case.
 A threshold does need to be met for a review to be eligible.

 Remember, always call 999 in an emergency – including when life is threatened, people are injured or there is a crime in progress and an immediate Police response is necessary.